Security practices

 All user data is encrypted at rest using AES-256-GCM:

-• SQS queues: Server-side encryption enabled on all job-application queues.
+• Pub/Sub topics: At-rest encryption enabled on all message buses.

 In transit

-• Mobile app → API: Certificate pinning on production builds via Expo's expo-modules-core network layer.
-Pinned to the CloudFront certificate chain.
+• Mobile app → API: Certificate pinning on production builds via Expo's network layer.

-• Internal Lambda → AWS services: All AWS SDK calls use HTTPS by default; explicit use_ssl=True in boto3 session config.
+• Internal Cloud Run → GCP services: All GCP SDK calls use HTTPS by default.

 Authentication and access control